spiceai/docs/spiceaidocs/docs/index.md

 ## What is Spice?

-**Spice** is a portable runtime offering developers a unified SQL interface to materialize, accelerate, and query data from any database, data warehouse, or data lake.
+**Spice** is a portable runtime written in Rust that offers developers a unified SQL interface to materialize, accelerate, and query data from any database, data warehouse, or data lake.

 📣 Read the [Spice.ai OSS announcement blog post](https://blog.spiceai.org/posts/2024/03/28/adding-spice-the-next-generation-of-spice.ai-oss/).

 Spice connects, fuses, and delivers data to applications, machine-learning models, and AI-backends, functioning as an application-specific, tier-optimized Database CDN.

-The Spice runtime, written in Rust, is built-with industry leading technologies such as [Apache DataFusion](https://datafusion.apache.org), Apache Arrow, Apache Arrow Flight, SQLite, and DuckDB.
+Spice is built-with industry leading technologies such as [Apache DataFusion](https://datafusion.apache.org), Apache Arrow, Apache Arrow Flight, SQLite, and DuckDB.

 <ThemeBasedImage width="600" alt="OGP" lightSrc="https://github.com/spiceai/spiceai/assets/80174/7d93ae32-d6d8-437b-88d3-d64fe089e4b7" darkSrc="https://github.com/spiceai/spiceai/assets/80174/7d93ae32-d6d8-437b-88d3-d64fe089e4b7" />

 ## Why Spice?

-Spice makes it easy and fast to query data from one or more sources using SQL.
+Spice makes it fast and easy to query data from one or more sources using SQL.
 You can co-locate a managed dataset with your application or machine learning model, and accelerate it with Arrow in-memory, SQLite/DuckDB, or with attached PostgreSQL for fast, high-concurrency, low-latency queries.
 Accelerated engines give you flexibility and control over query cost and performance.

 <ThemeBasedImage width="800" alt="Before Spice" lightSrc="https://github.com/spiceai/spiceai/assets/80174/29e4421d-8942-4f2a-8397-e9d4fdeda36b" darkSrc="https://github.com/spiceai/spiceai/assets/80174/29e4421d-8942-4f2a-8397-e9d4fdeda36b" />